marlalain/t3-cli/README.md

 Currently, it shows the installed packages that you have.
 The option to add a package will be added soon.

+### `t3 migrate [package]`

+Runs the migrations for the specified package.
+If no package is specified, it will default to the latest updated package.

 ## Limitations

 Currently, the CLI relies on your project being created with [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app).
 Support for largely different file structures will be added at a later time.